 Washington a city in District of Columbia

-This city is served by the DC Housing Authority
+This city is served by the District of Columbia Housing Authority

 Washington is a city in District of Columbia.
 The population of Washington, according to the 2010 Census, is 601,723.
 The total number of households in the city is 266,707.
 The average household size for Washington is 1.87.
 The total number of renter households in the city is 154,652 which means that 58% of households are renter households.